ethereum/ethereum-org-website/src/content/roadmap/danksharding/index.md

 </ExpandableCard>

 <ExpandableCard title="Why does the KZG random data have to stay secret?">
 If someone knows the random locations used for the commitment, it is easy for them to generate a new polynomial that fits at those specific points (i.e. a "collision").
-This means they could add or remove data froim the blob and still provide a valid proof.
+This means they could add or remove data from the blob and still provide a valid proof.
 To prevent this, instead of giving provers the actual secret locations, they actually receive the locations wrapped in a cryptographic "black box" using elliptic curves.
 These effectively scramble the values in such a way that the original values cannot be reverse-engineered, but with some clever algebra provers and verifiers can still evaluate polynomials at the points they represent.

 [Watch Dankrad explain the KZG commitments and proofs in detail](https://youtu.be/8L2C6RDMV9Q)
 </ExpandableCard>